-Aspen Technology, Inc. (the Company), develops and markets process modeling and automation software and services internationally to the process industries.
+Aspen Technology, Inc. (the Company) develops and markets process modeling and automation software and services internationally to the process industries.
 The Company's principal products are used to simulate manufacturing processes in the chemicals, petroleum, pharmaceuticals, pulp and paper, electric power, and food and consumer products industries.
-The Company's services include application consulting services on a contract basis, hot line assistance and training courses.
+The Company's services include hot line assistance, training courses and application consulting services on a contract basis.

-(2) SIGNIFICANT ACCOUNTING POLICIES
+- (2) SIGNIFICANT ACCOUNTING POLICIES - (a) Principles of Consolidation

-(a) Interim Financial Statements